1. Home/

 🛡 ️ Access Control and Authorization

-• Role-based access controls (RBAC) with least-privilege principle
+• Role-based access controls (RBAC) with the least-privilege principle

 • Attribute-based access control (ABAC) for context-dependent permissions